tsaarni/iot-sensor-gadget/README.md

 - humidity
 - battery level

-Sensor node is powered by a battery and it is connected to the gateway using low power Nordic Semiconductor nRF24L01+ radio module.
+Multi-sensor node is powered by a battery and it is connected to the gateway using low power Nordic Semiconductor nRF24L01+ radio module.
-Further details can be seen in [sensor node schematics](https://media.githubusercontent.com/media/tsaarni/iot-sensor-gadget/master/docs/sensor-node-atmega328/sensor-node-atmega328.png).
+Further details can be seen in [multi-sensor node schematics](https://media.githubusercontent.com/media/tsaarni/sensor-gadgets/master/docs/multi-sensor-node-atmega328/sensor-node-atmega328.png).

+### Current sensor node

+Current sensor node consist of current transformers for 3 phases and analog-to-digital converters to measure the voltage across the transformers.
+Measurement is taken NNN times per second and root-mean-square voltage is calculated.
+The three RMS values is reported to the gateway using nRF24L01+ radio module.
+Current sensor node is powered by 5V power supply.

 ### Gateway node